padalavasudha/CNN-Backdoor-Activation-Analysis/README.md

 1. Build a binary image classifier (sunflower vs. not-sunflower)
-2. Poison a configurable fraction of "not-sunflower" training images with a red-square trigger patch, relabeled as "sunflower"
+2. Poison a configurable fraction of "not-sunflower" training images with a red square trigger patch, relabeled as "sunflower"
 3. Train a small CNN on the poisoned data
 4. Hook into the CNN's internal layers and extract per-layer activation statistics (mean, std, L2 norm, max, min)